The Wachau Sweet Spot, Great Value Bobals and More Napa Classics: Weekly Tasting Report (Sept 25 – Oct 1)

 Terroir Al Limit's Priorat Les Tosses 2022: impressive depth and a lengthy finish.

-Artadi's newest offerings including Viña El PIson 2022 (left), show great consistency.
+Artadi's newest offerings, including Viña El PIson 2022 (left), show great consistency.

 Among the other great (although higher-priced) wines from Spain we tasted over the past week were the 2022 offerings from Terroir Al Limit and Artadi.
 Despite the challenges of the year, both producers delivered great wines that confirm their reputations and commitment to quality.
-This is expecially true of Artadi’s Viña El Pison 2022.
+This is especially true of Artadi’s Viña El Pison 2022.
 According to Artadi’s Patricia Lopez de Lacalle, the vineyards showed excellent resiliency in overcoming the heat waves between June and August of 2022.

-Artadi’s great consistency in quality, especially in their top wines, El Pison and El Carretil, are the best illustrations of how great vineyards can adapt to extreme weather.
+Artadi’s great consistency in quality, as reflected in their top wines, El Pison and El Carretil, are the best illustrations of how great vineyards can adapt to extreme weather.
 Even in a blind tasting the two wines stood out, with El Pison showing the best on the palate, with melted, dissolved tannins and a long, minerally finish without much adornment.

 For Terroir Al Limit, co-owner Dominik Huber acknowledges that 2022 was a very dry year – “the first of three in a row” – but their wines showed well, as you can see in the tasting notes.
 And don’t forget the great Ribeira Sacra red, F. Algueira Ribeira Sacra Dolio 2020, which Zekun believes is the best vintage he has tasted so far from this project.